kjwilder/4equals10/README.md

 ## About

-- One night in January, 2023 I came across an Android game called `4=10` in which one is presented with four digits and has to use a combination of arithmetic operators (+, -, \*, /), parentheses (at most one pair), and reordering of the digits to construct an equation equal to 10.
+- In January, 2023 I came across an Android game called `4=10` in which one is presented with four digits and has to use a combination of arithmetic operators (+, -, \*, /), parentheses (at most one pair), and reordering of the digits to construct an equation equal to 10.
+For example, a solution for the four digits '0254' is '0 + (4 - 2) * 5'.
-- After playing the game a bit, I wondered if I could programatically solve the problems:
+- After playing the game a bit, I wondered if I could solve the game with a python program:
   - I estimated the time it would take python to eval a string like `9 + ( 4 -
-    2 ) / 3` on my MacBook Pro is less than (and perhaps much less than) one ten-millionth of a second.
+    2 ) / 3` on my MacBook Pro is less than (and perhaps much less than) `one ten-millionth` of a second.
   - The number of reorderings (permutations) of four digits is bounded by and on the order of `10^4 = 10,000`.
   - The number of ways to choose three arithmetic operators is `4^3 = 64`.
-  - There are at most five meaningful ways to add a single pair of parentheses to an equation with four digits and three arithmetic operators.
+  - There are at most `5` meaningful ways to add a single pair of parentheses to an equation with four digits and three arithmetic operators.
   - Putting the above points together, there are no more than about 3 million equations that python would need to eval in order to determine a solution for any particular four digits.
 My take was a python program to solve any four digits would run in less that a second.
-  - Unable to sleep, I wrote the python program in this repo to solve a `4=10` problem.
-My solution is brute force and does not attempt any optimizations, but even so it ran fast enough that it could solve every possible set of four digits in about 20 seconds.
+  - I wrote the code you see here.
+My solution is simple and does not attempt
+  - any optimizations, but even so it ran fast enough that it could solve every sequence of four digits in about 20 seconds.
   - I was intrigued enough to spend additional time updating this program to handle any number of digits, any operators, and arbitrary sums.
 It can be very slow when there are a lot of digits, especially for cases that have